 I started computer sciences as a developer in the gaming industry when Ubi Soft was a pioneer in the 80's.
-Since then, I kept gaining new skills in various fields such as development, marketing, business development, innovation and research.
+Since then, I kept gaining new skills in various fields such as development, marketing, education, innovation and research.

-Today, after 4 years spent in a research Lab as a Phd candidate in computer graphics and research teacher, I'm currently looking for a position as Program/Project manager in the Web/Digital industry, within a company that values poly-skilled profiles.
-Parallel to my research activities, I regularly contribute to a faclab for very different projects and keep an eye of video game industry.
+Today, after 4 years spent in a research Lab as a research engineer and teacher in computer graphics, I'm currently looking for a position as a CTO or Program manager in the gaming industry within a company that values poly-skilled profiles, preferably in an international context.
+Parallel to my research activities, I regularly contribute to a fablab for very different projects and am involved in the independant video game industry.
 As a former game developer during 'retro age', I also have the great pleasure to be a honorary member of the prestigious MO5 french association for game and digital heritage preservation."

 In charge of the ISO process for innovation I built from scratch and successfully deployed an innovation policy with related tools.
 As R&D product manager I contributed to leverage the value of R&D activity by redesigning/prioritizing the activity flow.
 During tender phases, I've been in charge of client interfacing and consulting for Business Intelligence related needs.

 From project scoping to prototyping, I've been in charge of the architectural design and content marketing of a massive multiplayers casual gaming platform.
 The final prototype has been successfully demoed to the comex of the group while frameworks agreements where clearly scoped out with worldwide content providers.